simonmichael/hledger/hledger/hledger.m4.md

 - Blank lines and lines beginning with `#` or `;` are ignored.

 - Before the first date line, lines beginning with `*` are ignored.

-  From the first date line onward, a sequence of `*`'s followed by a space at beginning of lines (ie, the headline prefix used by Emacs Org mode) is ignored.
+- From the first date line onward, one or more `*`'s followed by a space at beginning of lines (ie, the headline prefix used by Emacs Org mode) is ignored.
   This means the time log can be kept under an Org headline, and date lines or time transaction lines can be Org headlines.

-- Lines not ending with a double-space and amount are parsed as transactions with zero amount.
+- Lines not ending with a double-space and amount are parsed as postings with zero amount.
-  (Most hledger reports hide these by default; add -E to see them.)
+  Note hledger's register reports hide these by default (add -E to see them).

 More examples: